Echinopsis lageniformis

-Echinopsis lageniformis (syn.
-Trichocereus bridgesii), the Bolivian torch cactus, is a fast-growing columnar cactus from the high deserts of Bolivia.

-Among the indigenous populations of Bolivia, it is sometimes called achuma or wachuma, although these names are also applied to related species such as Echinopsis pachanoi which are also used for their psychedelic effects.
+Echinopsis lageniformis, synonyms including Echinopsis scopulicola and Trichocereus bridgesii, is a cactus native to Bolivia.
+It is known as the Bolivian torch cactus.
+Among the indigenous populations of Bolivia, it is sometimes called achuma or wachuma, although these names are also applied to related species such as Trichocereus macrogonus which are also used for their psychedelic effects.

 Description

-The plant has a greenish to bluish color and usually has four to eight ribs.
+The plant has a light greenish to bluish color grows shrubby to tree-shaped somewhat branching and usually has four to eight ribs.
 It can grow 2-5 m tall with stems of up to 15-20 cm in diameter.
-Spines can range in coloration from honey-coloured to brown, and are located on the nodes in groups of up to four.
-These spines can grow up to 6–7 cm in length and in fully grown plants are spaced evenly on the ribs, 2.5 to 3 cm apart.
+The areoles on them are large and are 1.5 to 3 cm apart.
+The two to six spines that emerge from them are unequal.
+Spines can range in coloration from honey-coloured to brown.
+These spines can grow up to 0.1–7 cm in length and in fully grown plants are spaced evenly on the ribs, 2.5 to 3 cm apart.

+The long, funnel-shaped, 15 to 18 cm long white fragrant flowers open at night.
+They are 16 to 20 cm long.
+The spherical fruits are hairy and are 4 to 6 cm long.

+Distribution

+The plant comes from departments of La Paz, Cochabamba, Tarija and Chuquisaca Bolivia at altitudes of 1000 to 3300 meters.
+Among the native populations of Bolivia it is sometimes called achuma or wachuma, although these names are also applied to related species, such as Echinopsis pachanoi, which also have hallucinogenic effects.

+This does not occur in places where it is the dominant species, such as in the area of La Paz, Bolivia.

 Cultivars

 Several varieties of this species are highly prized by ornamental cactus collectors.
-These include a cristate variety, two variants of monstrose growth, and a more recently developed clone that exhibits both monstrose and cristate growth.
-These all tend to be much slower growing than the standard form of the species, but owing to their highly unusual shapes, they are sought after by cactus collectors.
+These include a cristate variety, two variants of monstrose growth, and the more recently developed clone Trichocereus bridgesii monstrose crested that exhibits both monstrose and cristate growth.
+These all tend to be slower growing than the standard form of the species, but owing to their highly unusual shapes, they are sought after by cactus collectors.

 The monstrose form of Echinopsis lageniformis is known as the penis plant or penis cactus.
 Contrary to the typical columnar habit of the species, this cultivar displays short stem sections that branch avidly, forming a low spiny bush.
 The upper part of each stem segment is smooth and spineless, resembling a penis.
 The lower part is spiny and shows a tendency to form ribs.
 The plant is light green.
 The German name for this cultivar, Frauenglück, more euphemistic than its English equivalent, translates as "women's joy".

+Other highly valued cultivars are called Alko, Ben, Crown of Thorns, Experiment, Fahim`s Bridgesii #1, Fields Bridge, Foolsbreath, Rita, Jiimz Twin Spine, Nimbin, and Urban Tribes 2.